Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 During the semester:

-(1) Every student obtains a 3-part homework for independent solution.
+(1) Every student gets assigned a 3-part homework to be solved independently.
 The parts should be turned in according to the schedule published by the Faculty.
 Solutions for each part will be rewarded by 0...5 points.
 Late turn-ins will be awarded by 0 points.
-(2) There are three small test throughout the semester, graded to 0...5 points each.
+(2) There are three small tests throughout the semester, graded to 0...5 points each.
 Tests not taken can not be repeated, and 0 points will be assigned automatically.
-(3) One large test is held on the date given in the Faculty schedule which is graded between 0...25 points.
+(3) One extensive written test is held on the date given in the Faculty schedule, which is graded between 0 and 25 points.
 (4) Standard university rules apply to the presence requirements during the contact classes.

 The signature is awarded as follows: take the grades of the two better small tests (st1, st2) and the average grade of the two best homework parts (hwa), and the grade of the large test (lt), and add them.
 GP = (st1 + st2 + hwa + lt).
 The signature is awarded if and only if GP >= 20 and lt >= 10.